open-xchange/appsuite-frontend/documentation/miscellaneous/grunt-build-process.md

 ```

 Put this in a file inside the `grunt/tasks` directory and you are done.
 From now on, all files ending with .in and all manifest.json files are put into the `build/` directory using the same structure as in the `apps/` directory.
-For more detailed information see [the grunt documentation on files].

 # FAQ: UI plugins: development proxy server

 ## Which version of appserver am I using?

-npm can be used to find out about the versions. `npm ls appserver` will list the version of appserver that is used.
+Yarn can be used to find out about the versions. `yarn list appserver` will list the version of appserver that is used.

 ## I get an error message 'Port 8337 already in use by another process', what can I do?